primer/react/contributor-docs/testing.md

 > The `vrt` job is broken up into several runners to speed up how long it takes
 > to run Visual Regression Testing.
 Make sure to identify the job that is
 > failing and download the report that matches the number of the runner.
+>
+> If you notice that a test is failing and the difference appears to be a very
+> small distance, consider adding `animations: 'disabled'` to the `page.screenshot`
+> call in the test that is failing.

 ## FAQ